 Auschwitz.
 It is a name that is synonymous with pain, suffering, horror, murder, and the Holocaust.
-It is a name that can fill you with fear instantly and there are not many people around the globe that don’t know its name.
-Many people want to visit Auschwitz when on holiday in Poland but there are so many things to consider.
+It is a name that can fill you with fear instantly, and there are not many people around the globe who don’t know its name.
+Many people want to visit Auschwitz when on holiday in Poland, but there are so many things to consider.

-Planning a visit to Auschwitz Poland is something that takes time and for many some preparations for what they will experience while they are there.
-Whether you decide to go by yourself, on a tour, or on a self-drive stay in Osweim we have all the important information on visiting Auschwitz -Birkenau state museum Oswiecim right here.
+Planning a visit to Auschwitz, Poland, takes time, and for many, preparations for what they will experience while they are there are necessary.
+Whether you decide to go by yourself, on a tour, or on a self-drive stay in Osweim, we have all the important information on visiting Auschwitz -Birkenau state museum Oswiecim right here.

 Why should you visit Auschwitz?

 Auschwitz – Birkenau is a destination that will rock you to the core.
-So much history, sadness, and crazy ideology all converge in this one location.
-In 1940, on the outskirts of Oswiecim Poland, a prison camp was established.
+So much history, sadness, and crazy ideology converge in this location.
+In 1940, a prison camp was established on the outskirts of Oswiecim, Poland.
 The continued mass detainment of the Jews, political prisoners, and the Polish people meant that a bigger solution was required.

 The Auschwitz-Birkenau Concentration Camp is a memorial to all the victims who were murdered within the complex.

-We found that even located near a town it was an extremely quiet place.
-You may have to rethink your visit to Auschwitz or maybe even visit on different days if you are able to and leave your little ones with the other parent or family member while you go there.
+We found that even though it was located near a town, it was an extremely quiet place.
+You may have to rethink your visit to Auschwitz or maybe even visit on different days if you can and leave your little ones with the other parent or family member while you go there.

 Auschwitz 1

-Was originally a Polish Army barracks and is now home to the museum.
-Here you will also find the Arbeit Mein Frei sign that you walk under at the Auschwitz entrance to enter.
+It was originally a Polish Army barracks and is now home to the museum.
+Here, you will also find the Arbeit Mein Frei sign that you walk under at the Auschwitz entrance.
 The red brick buildings are large multi-story buildings surrounded by barbed wire fences.

-There are guard towers dotted throughout the area and you will also see some of the areas where roll call was conducted.
+Guard towers are dotted throughout the area, and you will also see some areas where roll calls were conducted.

-Here you will also find much of the information about the camps and what happened.
-Many of the buildings are home to photographs, and personal items from the people transported to the camp including pots, pans, glasses, some clothing suitcases, and one room that is truly heartbreaking is filled with hair.
+Here you will also find much information about the camps and what happened.
+Many buildings are home to photographs and personal items from the people transported to the camp, including pots, pans, glasses, clothing suitcases, and one truly heartbreaking room filled with hair.

-There are warnings before you enter these rooms about some of the content in them and some rooms where you are not to take pictures.
-If you are visiting Auschwitz with older children it may be an idea to scan the room for the content before you enter.
+Before you enter these rooms, there are warnings about some of the content in them and some rooms where you are not to take pictures.
+If you are visiting Auschwitz with older children, it may be an idea to scan the room for the content before you enter.

 Auschwitz 2 Birkenau

-The end of the line for so many and its size is unbelievable.
-It is hard to believe what happened here as you walk under the infamous entrance building following the train line that bought people here.
+The end of the line is so many, and its size is unbelievable.
+It is hard to believe what happened here as you walk under the infamous entrance building following the train line that brought people here.

 Towards the back of the complex, there is an area where you can pay your respects to all who were murdered here.